RAS-University/robotic-courses/docs/pid.md

 ### Conclusions from the Exercise
 Based on your observations from the simulation, and consistent with the principles of derivative action, you should have identified the following:

 * **Improvement in stability and damping:** Derivative action effectively improves the closed-loop stability and enhances the speed of response by anticipating future errors.
 It achieves this by acting based on the rate of change of the error signal.
-Derivative action can be intuitively understood as a form of "predictive control."
+Derivative action can be intuitively understood as a form of predictive control.
 By sensing how quickly the error is changing, the controller can predict what the error will be in the near future (e.g., through linear extrapolation of the error curve, as shown below).
 This anticipation allows the controller to apply a corrective control action even before the full magnitude of the error manifests.
 This predictive capability helps to effectively damp oscillations, reduce overshoot, and improve the overall transient response, thereby significantly enhancing system stability.
 As demonstrated in simulations, incorporating derivative action adds significant damping to the system, which helps reduce oscillations and minimize overshoot.
 The derivative component improves the overall response of many systems for moderate values of $K_d$.
   <figure>
     <img src="{{ site.baseurl }}/assets/images/pid/derivative_error.png" alt="https://mrcet.com/downloads/digital_notes/ECE/II%20Year/Control%20Systems.pdf">
     <figcaption><center><sub>Rajashekar, I., Pradeep Ramagiri, and J. Suresh Kumar.
 2020.
 Control Systems: Lecture Notes, B.Tech II Year – II Sem (2020–21).
 Department of Electronics and Communication Engineering, MRCET.
-Avaialable at: https://mrcet.com/downloads/digital_notes/ECE/II%20Year/Control%20Systems.pdf.</sub></center> </figcaption>
+Available at: https://mrcet.com/downloads/digital_notes/ECE/II%20Year/Control%20Systems.pdf.</sub></center> </figcaption>
   </figure>

 * **Rough behavior and actuator demands:** If we go overboard with $K_d$, we will see a lack of smoothness in the response, and other weird behaviors.
 The derivative component is sometimes a little rough because it demands very large actions.
 Imagine, for example, an instantaneous change in the setpoint.
 The derivative component would demand an infinite action that the actuator cannot satisfy.
 Since the actuator cannot provide the action requested by the controller, we would have deviations from what was calculated, or we could even damage the actuator.
 Consequently, derivative action is almost universally implemented in conjunction with a low-pass filter to smooth out these high-frequency components.

-* **Sensitivity to noise:** A critical consideration is that derivative action is highly sensitive to noise present in the error signal or sensor measurements.
-Noise, a high-frequency variation, means very rapid variations, even if they are of small amplitude.
-These variations are amplified by the derivative component.
-Differentiating noisy signals amplifies the noise, which can lead to erratic and chattering control actions, increased wear on actuators, and potentially instability.
+* **Sensitivity to noise:** A critical downside of the derivative action is that it is highly sensitive to noise present in the error signal or sensor measurements.
+Differentiating noisy signals amplifies the noise, which can lead to erratic control actions, increased wear on actuators, and potentially instability.

 <!--
 **Classical Implementation of Derivative Action**: